God of War (2018 video game): Characterization

 Christopher Judge, best known as Teal'c from Stargate SG-1, replaced Terrence C. Carson as the voice of Kratos; Carson had voiced Kratos since the original God of War game.
-Commenting on the change, Carson said, "Sony went in a new direction".
-Carson later explained that he understood the reason for the actor change and that Judge's casting made sense for what Sony was wanting to do.
-He also said that losing acting jobs is part of the business, but he did feel a lack of respect as he was not contacted by anyone at Sony to be informed of the change.
+Carson said "Sony went in a new direction".
+Carson later said that he understood the reason and that Judge's casting made sense for what Sony was wanting to do.
+He also said that losing acting jobs is part of the business, but he did feel a lack of respect as he was not contacted by anyone at Sony.

 In explaining the actor change, Barlog said that the way the previous games were made, they were able to have someone else do the motion capture instead of the voice actor.
 Although Carson had done the motion capture for Kratos in Ascension, Barlog said the actor change was made because of the type of camera work they wanted to do.
 For the new camera work, they needed someone who was closer to Kratos's size to do the motion capture along with a child.
 Carson was unsuitable for this because he was much shorter than Kratos, who is over 6 ft tall: "Offsetting [Carson's height] for the size of a child, it turned out it was going to be almost impossible to try and actually shoot them and go in and redo the animations".
 Judge was chosen because he was 6 ft 3 in and had the build of a professional football player.
 He was also chosen because of the chemistry with his then-10-year-old co-star Sunny Suljic, whose opinion was also sought in making the decision; out of all the auditions, he liked Judge the most.
 The two bonded well, and Judge described his time with Suljic as time he had missed with his own children.
 In stepping into the role of Kratos, Judge took it as an opportunity to add something new to the character.
 He researched the character and Carson's performance but decided not to imitate it.
 Since Santa Monica was going in a new direction, he decided to start fresh.
 Judge was thrown off when he first read the script, saying it "was a real script," and not just "a way to get into battles," which is why he decided to take the role.
 He said, "it was really this great story of this relationship and this crazy mythology".
 While Judge did all of Kratos's motion capture for the cinematic scenes, stuntman Eric Jacobus did Kratos's combat motion capture; Jacobus was found by God of Wars animators on YouTube.
 Instead of going directly to Santa Monica to audition, he recorded and submitted an audition tape and was hired immediately.
 Former WWE wrestler Shad Gaspard also performed some of the motion capture for Kratos.